 - 1 ¾ cup Buttermilk

-Using a small pairing knife, cut an “X” into the dough, about 1/2″ deep.
-Place lid on top of dutch oven.
+- Flatten slightly into a larger disk, about 6" wide.
+Using a small pairing knife, cut an "X" into the dough, about ½" deep.
+Place lid on top of Dutch oven.

-*Irish Soda bread will stay fresh 3-4 days in a ziplock bagged or wrapped very well.
+Storing/Freezing: Irish Soda bread will stay fresh 2-3 days room temperature in a zip lock bag or wrapped very well.
 You can also freeze it for up to 3 months.